hengshuangliu/Practice-of-JSRG/README.md

 > Finally we constructed our nets base on tensorflow and develop a set of programs for network training and testing.

 ## Brief description of the composition
 > All of the python scripts are located in root directory of our project.
-And raw images are located in data directory.(But we only provide a little raw images for you in github)
+And raw images are located in data directory.(But we only provide a few raw images for you in github)

 > In converted_data directory, some files with the suffix 'tfrecords' are converted by raw images.
 And those data files are inputed into Network.